J Ask Jack — Tool Finder ›

 Email Your Calculation Results

-Send these roofing squares and shingle bundle calculations directly to your email.
+Send these volume and sizing details directly to your email.

 A roofing shingle calculator estimates the total squares of shingles and bundles needed to cover a roof, accounting for slope and waste multipliers.